morays-community/morays-doc/docs/source/nemo.tuto.rst

     step, it_end, it_0 = nemo_nml.get('rn_Dt','nn_itend','nn_it000')
     total_time = (it_end - it_0 + 1) * step

-and use them to write OASIS namelist (step 4):
+and use them to write OASIS3-MCT namelist (step 4):

 .. code-block :: python